Is the program compulsory?

 Is the device insured?

-Insurance is an optional extra which can be purchased on the portal.
+Insurance is an optional extra which can be purchased on the portal, although we do encourage all families to purchase the 3 Year Onsite Warranty.
 Alternatively, like with any high ticket item it is wise to include your child’s device as a nominated item on your house and contents insurance policy.
 Please check your policy to see what cover you may be entitled to.

 What if there is a virus on the device?